 06 of 08

 Recommended for climbers with wider feet, the Boreal Joke Plus Lace-Up is an ideal all-day shoe that will provide lasting comfort.
 It’s not best for the high-performance climber, but still performs well on most terrain with a flat, sticky sole and a padded heel cup.
 The upper is made from leather for some stretching, mesh for breathability and Lorica for durability.
 This style comes with laces for precision and fit, but the Joker is also available with straps.
-The Joker comes in a bright blue color and fits true to size.
+The Joker comes in a bright red color and fits true to size.

 07 of 08